NCC residents! Access your building calendars by clicking here.

-The Social Services department interacts closely with NCC’s family and senior housing units.
-In all NCC senior housing facilities, there is a social services office staffed by a care coordinator.
-A registered nurse oversees the department, serving as Director of Health and Social Services.
+The Resident Services Department interacts closely with NCC’s family and senior housing units.
+In all NCC senior housing facilities, there is a Resident Services office staffed by a Resident Services Coordinator.

-Emergency Food Pantry ~ New Community Corporation operates an emergency food pantry starting the 16th of every month to aid individuals and families who are in need of food supplies.
+Emergency Food Pantry ~ New Community Corporation operates an emergency food pantry starting the first business day after the 15th of every month to aid individuals and families who are in need of food supplies.
 In addition to canned goods, the pantry also provides items such as rice, cereal and even frozen, whole chickens.